msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 tldr: 意外に難しかった、 harder than I imagined.

 I started feeling inspired after watching some polyglot videos, one polyglot in particular caught my interest.
-He was some slightly overweight irish fellow and he became fluent in japanese in just 3 months!
-A lot of these so called polyglot gurus and internet senseis said you could do it in about 6 months - 1 year IF you worked HARD.
+He was some slightly overweight Irish fellow and he became fluent in japanese in just 3 months!
+A lot of these so-called polyglot gurus and internet senseis said you could do it in about 6 months - 1 year IF you worked HARD.
 So I said "God damn it, I'm a pretty resourceful guy and I live in Japan, if anyone can do it in 6 months to a year I can right?"

 "...
 Right?"